 Our Analysis and Test Results

 The Bugaboot Plus IV is a versatile winter boot with a stiffer, supportive upper and a medium shaft height.
-This boot performs well across the board and impressed us with its traction on ice and snow, earning our Top Pick for Traction Award.
-There are warmer and more waterproof options, but none could match the tenacious grip of the Bugaboot Plus IV.
+This boot performed well across the board and impressed us with its traction on ice and snow.
+There are warmer and more waterproof options, but few can match the tenacious grip of this one.

 We submerged the Bugaboot Plus IV and competing boots in an ice bath and took laser thermometer readings every 3 minutes.
-After 12 minutes, the Bugaboot lost 23 degrees, the most of all models tested.
+After 12 minutes, the Bugaboot lost 23 degrees, the most of all models tested that day.
 We attribute the thinner 200g insulation for this dramatic loss of temperature.
-We also found that the North Face Chilkat III, which has 200g of insulation, lost nearly as much heat at 21.8 degrees.
-For comparison, the Keen Durand Polar, which has 400g of insulation and is rated to -40 degrees, lost only 15.2 degrees in the same amount of time.
+We also found that other boots which also have just 200g of insulation lost nearly as much heat.
+For comparison, the top models with 400g of Thinsulate insulation lost only 14.1 degrees in the same amount of time.

-We found the Bugaboot Plus IV to be highly water resistant.
+We found the Bugaboot Plus IV to be water-resistant.
 Constructed with a Techlite waterproof membrane, the 8.5-inch tall uppers shrug off splashes of water, slush, and snow and even extended submersion in water up to the bottom of the laces and tongue.

-Overall, recommend the Bugaboot Plus IV to people who are less likely to experience extraordinarily wet or soggy winter conditions.
-Cold, dry snow and moderately wet winter conditions are more appropriate for this boot considering the potential for water leaking through the tongue.
-If you're looking for a more waterproof boot, we'd suggest looking into the completely waterproof Keen Durand Polar, or the North Face Chilkat 400, two of our top-rated models for Water Resistance.
+Overall, we recommend the Bugaboot Plus IV to people who are less likely to experience extraordinarily wet or soggy winter conditions.
+Cold, dry snow and moderately wet winter conditions are more appropriate for this boot, considering the potential for water leaking through the tongue.

 Fit and Comfort